It will also offer GMP manufacturing services in that Billingham location.

 'A priority field'

-Fujifilm has positioned its CDMO business for the gene therapy drug of viral vector process development and manufacturing as a priority field, said Ross.
+Fujifilm has positioned its CDMO business for the gene therapy related viral vector process development and manufacturing as a priority field, said Ross.
 It is an area where the company has a strong track record, he added.

 The company first established a viral vector and vaccine development and manufacturing offer in 2014 at its College Station, Texas site, in the US.